codecapsules-io/incident-response-plan/examples/plan.md

 * None: handle via non-incident channels (_e.g._, support ticket).

 **Every team member is empowered to start this process.**  If you see something, say something.

-`TODO: Customize categories/severities as necessary.
-This simple example (incident vs. no incident) is based on impact categories in NIST SP 800-61r2.`

 # Initiate Response